 Example of a resume

-In the above example, the candidate manages to fit all their qualifications onto a single, neatly organized page.
+In the resume example above, the candidate manages to fit all their qualifications onto a single, neatly organized page.

 The purpose of a resume is to show employers you’re qualified for a position and convince them to offer you an interview.

-Instead, think of your resume as an advertisement of yourself.
-Your resume should only emphasize your most relevant experience and skills, and highlight your most notable strengths and accomplishments.
+Think of your resume as a snapshot of what the employer wants to know about you.
+Your resume should only emphasize your most relevant experience and skills, and highlight your most notable accomplishments.

-Skip to 1:24 in the below video to hear from an expert what you need to include in a resume:
+Skip to 1:24 in the below video to hear from resume expert and CPRW, Eva, about what you need to include in a resume:

-To expand on what the expert says, what you should put on your resume depends on the job you’re applying for and your relevant professional background.
+To expand on what Eva says, what you put on a resume depends on the job you’re applying for and your relevant professional background.

 At a minimum, be sure to include these sections on your resume: